BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

     ```
 This will load the eBPF program and attach it to the specified network interface (`eth0`), dropping any packet destined for port 3306.

-**P/s: This is generated from Copilot xD**, but it should give idea why eBPF is strong and useful.
+**P/s: This is generated from Copilot xD**, but it should give an idea of why eBPF is strong and useful.

 ### Cilium eBPF
 - First, i think you need to check Cilium is enable in hybrid mode or strict mode or not